valuetodays/chrome-extension-cookie-collector/README.md

 # chrome-extension-cookie-collector

-## description
+## Description

 This extension will send your encrypted 'local cookie' to SPECIFIED SERVER that can be used in any other applications.

-## install
+## Installation

-open chrome.
+- Open chrome.
+- Type `chrome://extensions/` in address bar.
+- Turn on 'Developer mode'.
+- Click 'Load Unpacked'.
-type chrome://extensions/ in address bar. turn on 'Developer mode'. click 'Load Unpacked'. choose directory where manifest.json locates.
+- Choose directory where manifest.json locates.

-## usage
+## Usage

-- config your server in options page
+- [x] config your server in options page
+  - [x] add target url to receive cookie
   - [x] add exclude domains
+  - [x] show options in json format
+  - [x] save options in json format
 - [x] click extension icon or Ctrl+shift+F
 - [x] auto push cookie when url changes

-## remark
+## Remark

 ### How does popup.js call method in service_worker.js